 3. Google Joins the National Girls Collaborative Project

 Google has partnered with the National Girls Collaborative Project, an organization that brings computer science programming to children all over the U.S., especially young girls.
-The NGCP has branches in almost every major U.S. city, aimed at fostering the next generation of female engineers.
+The NGCP has branches in almost every major U.S. city, aimed at fostering the next generation of female leaders.

 4. Johnson & Johnson and Cisco Support Million Women Mentors